 - Login/Password - type credentials for your account (if needed)

 Click Add, and your custom registry will appear in the list.

-You can select the existing record to Edit the earlier provided information or Remove this registry (using the appropriate buttons from the top pane).
+2. You can select the existing record to Edit the earlier provided information or Remove this registry from the list.

 3. The default container registry represents a Docker Hub account that will be used by default for the end-users' nodes provisioning.
 You can select the default registry with the Set as Default button.

 Take into account the following peculiarities when managing the default registry:

 - it is used to pull images for containers that are based on the templates where the registry and credentials are not specified